Imaginary-Horizons-Productions/HorizonsBot-Archive/Wiki/Commands.md

 #### color (optional)
 The color of the details embed
 ### /club-next-meeting
-Set the club's next meeting
+(club leader or morderator) Set the club's next meeting
 #### days-from-now (optional)
 86400 seconds
 #### hours-from-now (optional)